codegrits/CodeGRITS/Output Format.md

 **Comment**:

-- CodeVision-related actions are also implemented as `AnAction` objects, and their `id` is prefixed with `CodeVision`, such as `CodeVision.StartStopTrackingAction`, `CodeVision.PauseResumeTrackingAction`, etc.
+- CodeGRITS-related actions are also implemented as `AnAction` objects, and their `id` is prefixed with `CodeGRITS`, such as `CodeGRITS.StartStopTracking`, `CodeGRITS.PauseResumeTracking`, etc.
-- The "add label" action is also tracked here, with `id` as `"CodeVision.AddLabelAction.[LABEL_NAME]"`, where label name is pre-set in the configuration.
+- The "add label" action is also tracked here, with `id` as `"CodeGRITS.AddLabel.[LABEL_NAME]"`, where label name is pre-set in the configuration.
 - Other IntelliJ plugins may also implement their own `AnAction` objects, which will also be tracked here.
 For example, the `copilot.applyInlays` in the GitHub Copilot plugin.